 John Schein, Information Technology Director

-John has been with NRCDV since 2003, serving as the Content Administrator for VAWnet prior to becoming NRCDV’s Information Technology Manager.
+John (pronouns: he/him/his) has been with NRCDV since 2003, serving as the Content Administrator for VAWnet prior to becoming NRCDV’s Information Technology Director.
 He is responsible for building and maintaining network infrastructure, preserving organizational resource integrity and providing budgetary guidance for administrative staff.
 John provides instruction to and researches technology issues for NRCDV staff members so they can accomplish their jobs more effectively.
 He graduated from the University of Maine with studies focusing on Political Science, Public Administration and History.